 Another reason why people touch museum artifacts may be because they already feel a connection to the object.
 We see and hear this all the time at The Strong, since so many of the artifacts in the collections are items that museum guests either owned as children or currently own (to see examples, check out #ihadthat on the museum’s Facebook page).
 The connection that you feel with something that once was or is currently yours naturally prompts you to reach for it.
 After all, teddy bears are meant to be hugged, dolls are meant to have their hair brushed, and balls are meant to be bounced.
 These activities are simply what teddy bears, dolls, and balls are manufactured for.
 It can be difficult to remember that the teddy bear in front of you in the museum gallery is not just a teddy bear anymore; it is an artifact.
 It is a piece of historical record, a representation of a moment in time, and a learning opportunity for future generations.
 That teddy bear has important work to do, and we as its caretakers have accepted the responsibility of making sure that it is around to do that work for a very long time into the future.

-I’m not here to give you a lesson on what might happen to that teddy bear and other artifacts in The Strong’s collections if people handled them constantly (however, if you would like to learn more about proper handling procedures for museum artifacts, click here for a very helpful short guide).
+I’m not here to give you a lesson on what might happen to that teddy bear and other artifacts in The Strong’s collections if people handled them constantly (however, if you would like to learn more about proper handling procedures for museum artifacts, click opens in a new windowhereopens PDF file for a very helpful short guide).
 We have all heard about the scary oils on our hands, and many of us have now seen videos of what happens when someone absentmindedly touches an artifact that seems stable and robust but simply is not.
 I’m here to say that I understand that touch is a natural human impulse, and I understand that sometimes touch is even necessary.
 If you have ever played an arcade or pinball game at The Strong, you have touched an artifact from the museum’s collections.
 At The Strong, we believe that sometimes actually interacting with museum artifacts is necessary to fully interpret and understand their affect on the history of play.
 The carousel and arcade games—from pinball to video games—fall into this category.
 The museum weighs this benefit against the possible harm for each and every game in its collection and, in some cases, the concern about harm wins, and the game must be displayed inside a case.
 For the majority of the other artifacts in the museum’s collections, the potential drawbacks to handling objects overwhelmingly outweigh the benefits of touch.
 This does not mean, however, that I do not understand that when you see a teddy bear, you want to touch its soft fur and give it a big hug.
 I get it.
 I know that when people touch objects in museums, it usually comes from a place of curiosity and admiration.
 I also know that it is these same feelings that compel people to go to a museum in the first place and to stand with hands tucked into their pockets and just … look.